-The Company is exposed to the risk that issuers of obligations that it insures or other counterparties may default on their financial obligations, whether as a result of insolvency, lack of liquidity, operational failure (whether related to cybersecurity incidents, fraud, mismanagement or otherwise) or other reasons, and the amount of insurance exposure the Company has to some risks is quite large.
+The Company is exposed to the risk that issuers of obligations that it insures or other counterparties may default on their financial obligations, whether as a result of insolvency, lack of liquidity, operational failure (whether related to cybersecurity incidents, mismanagement, fraud or otherwise) or other reasons, and the amount of insurance exposure the Company has to some risks is quite large.
 The Company seeks to reduce this risk by managing exposure to large single risks, as well as concentrations of correlated risks, through tracking its aggregate exposure to single risks in its various lines of insurance business and establishing underwriting criteria to manage risk aggregations.
-Should the Company's risk assessments prove inaccurate and should the applicable limits prove inadequate, the Company could be exposed to larger than anticipated losses, and could be required by the rating agencies to hold additional capital against insured exposures whether or not downgraded by the rating agencies.
-The Company's ultimate exposure to a single risk may exceed its underwriting guidelines (caused by, for example, acquisitions, reassumptions, accretion or amortization of the portfolio faster than the single risk).
+However, in certain cases, the Company's ultimate exposure to a single risk may exceed its underwriting guidelines (caused by, for example, bond accretion exceeding the risk limitation, acquisitions, reassumptions or other strategic exceptions).
+Should the Company's risk assessments prove inaccurate and/or should the applicable limits prove inadequate, the Company could be exposed to larger than anticipated losses, and could be required by the rating agencies to hold additional capital against insured exposures whether or not downgraded by the rating agencies.

 The Company is exposed to correlation risk across its insured exposures and in its investment portfolio.
 During periods of strong macroeconomic performance, stress in an individual transaction generally occurs for idiosyncratic reasons or as a result of issues in a single sector.
-During a broad economic downturn or in the face of a significant natural or man-made event or disaster (such as the COVID-19 pandemic or events in Ukraine and the Middle East), a wider range of the Company's insurance and investments could be exposed to stress at the same time.
-This stress may manifest itself in any or all of the following: ratings downgrades of insured risks, which may require more capital in the Company's insurance subsidiaries; a reduction in the value of the Company's investments; and actual defaults and losses in its insurance portfolio, investments and / or CIVs.
+During a broad economic downturn or in the face of a significant natural or man-made event or disaster (such as the COVID-19 pandemic), a wider range of the Company's insurance and investments could be exposed to stress at the same time.
+This stress may manifest itself in any or all of the following: ratings downgrades of insured risks, which may require more capital in the Company's insurance subsidiaries; a reduction in the value of the Company's investments; and actual defaults and losses in its insurance portfolio and/or investments.